We're giving you the chance to win back the value of your meal - every time you dine this month!

 First things first, it's important to determine the 'why?'
 No two private dinners will be the same, so you have to consider the point of your event.
 It may seem simple: you might just want a space to throw a birthday party or an upcoming network event, but the why is crucial to the rest of your planning process.
 It can help determine the costs, the venue you choose and the types of menus you'll pick.

-We’re sure that if you’re here then you already have an event in mind, but sometimes it’s important to think about these little details and really get down to those finer points that can help you facilitate the rest of the planning process.
+We’re sure that if you’re here, then you already have an event in mind, but sometimes it’s important to think about these little details and really get down to those finer points that can help you facilitate the rest of the planning process.

-2. Set your budget
+3. Set your budget

 The price of a private dinner can widely vary, with sneaky extra costs that can crop up here and there if you’re not expecting them.
 That doesn’t mean it has to be expensive though.
-London boasts a wide variety of spaces for any event, with many affordable private dining options available, if you know where to look.
+London boasts a wide variety of spaces for any event, with plenty of affordable private dining options available if you know where to look.
 We recommend spending a bit of time to come up with a definitive number so you know roughly how much you want or expect to spend on your private dinner (then try not to go over it!).

 Plus, knowing this information in advance will help you make further decisions.
 You’ll need to consider the potential for room hire costs, whether your venue has minimum spends, what are the menu costs - is it a fixed price per head or can guests choose from an a la carte?